PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 16:27:32
+Last updated: 2024-04-07 16:28:06
-Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary
+Random Quote: All three of you were being a buch of little a-sholes.
+I was the only reasonable one. - Dustin Henderson